 From a theoretical standpoint, this study contributes to the scant literature on hackathons in education and advances our cognizance of ECAs.
 By wearing the lens of SDT, it realizes a holistic model of student participation (both participation intention and continuance participation) in hackathons rooted in motivation factors and ECA research.
-Consequently, it extended the study of Dang and Nguyen Viet (2021) by integrating intrinsic and extrinsic motivations as additional antecedents of ECA participation via hackathons as the central point of investigation.
+Consequently, it extended the study of Dang and Nguyen Viet [16] by integrating intrinsic and extrinsic motivations as additional antecedents of ECA participation via hackathons as the central point of investigation.
 While intrinsic motivation influences initial participation, students will continue to partake because of extrinsic motivation.
-The materialization of this finding is attributed to the inclusion of continuance intention - a construct absent in prior works (e.g., Dang & Nguyen Viet, 2021; Liu, 2020).
+The materialization of this finding is attributed to the inclusion of continuance intention-a construct absent in prior works (e.g., [16,46]).
 Nevertheless, whether there is a changeover of motivational orientation (e.g., from intrinsic to extrinsic) in the subsequent involvement is for future studies to find out.

 Although a deeper investigation is warranted, the number of associated factors with the dependent variables implies that it may take more than intrinsic motivation for students to continue participating in hackathons after their initial experience.
-Unlike most ECAs, the attractiveness of hackathon events is ascribed to its primordial form (business-sponsored) and the affixed promising rewards, such as prize money, venture capital, internship, and employment (Kamariotou & Kitsios, 2022; Kohne & Wehmeier, 2020).
+Unlike most ECAs, the attractiveness of hackathon events is ascribed to its primordial form (business-sponsored) and the affixed promising rewards, such as prize money, venture capital, internship, and employment [39,37].
 Paradoxically, the inability of its academic variant to afford all these rewards may impact the continuous engagement of students.
-The reliance on extrinsic motivation is also deleterious because it neither supports learning nor long-lasting lifetime performance and can lead to obsessive behavior problems, procrastination, and negativism (Clanton Harpine, 2015).
+The reliance on extrinsic motivation is also deleterious because it neither supports learning nor longlasting lifetime performance and can lead to obsessive behavior problems, procrastination, and negativism [12].
 This certitude suggests that schools may need to rebrand hackathons as primarily ECAs where internal factors are in the foreground to preclude the ascendancy of extrinsic over intrinsic motivation.
-According to a 40-year meta-analysis (Cerasoli et al., 2014), extrinsic motivation matters less when intrinsic motivation matters more to performance.
-Therefore, another managerial implication of this study concerns the exigency of school-wide strategies for fostering intrinsic motivation is important because it shows the highest relationship with academic achievement (Avcı, 2022; Mustafa et al., 2022).
+According to a 40-year metaanalysis [8], extrinsic motivation matters less when intrinsic motivation matters more to performance.
+Therefore, another managerial implication of this study concerns the exigency of school-wide strategies for fostering intrinsic motivation in students.
+For courses with laboratory or hands-on components, intrinsic motivation is important because it shows the highest relationship with academic achievement [54,4].